-Note: The shares of the Company held by "Executive compensation BIP Trust" and "Share-delivering ESOP Trust", which are recorded in "Treasury stock, at cost" under shareholders' equity, are included in the treasury stock which is deducted in calculating the per-share information.
+The shares of the Company held by "Executive compensation BIP Trust" and "Share-delivering ESOP Trust", which are recorded in "Treasury stock, at cost" under shareholders' equity, are included in the treasury stock which is deducted in calculating the per-share information.

-The number of treasury shares deducted in the calculation of net assets per share was 610 thousand shares and 615 thousand shares as of March 31, 2022 and 2021, respectively, and the average number of treasury shares deducted in the calculation of net income per share and fully diluted net income per share was 612 thousand shares and 568 thousand shares for the fiscal years ended March 31, 2022 and 2021, respectively.
+The number of treasury shares deducted in the calculation of net assets per share was 1,502 thousand shares and 1,831 thousand shares as of March 31, 2023 and 2022, respectively, and the average number of treasury shares deducted in the calculation of net income per share and fully diluted net income per share was 1,614 thousand shares and 1,838 thousand shares for the fiscal years ended March 31, 2023 and 2022, respectively.

 As described in "4.
 Change in Accounting Policies and Adoption of New Accounting Standards", Tokyo Electron applies the Accounting Standard for Revenue Recognition from the fiscal year ended March 31, 2022, and the application of such changes in accounting policies follows the transitional treatment prescribed in the proviso of paragraph 84 of the standard.
-As a result, net assets per share increased by ¥471.69, net income per share increased by ¥476.79, and fully diluted net income per share increased by ¥474.42, respectively, for the fiscal year ended March 31, 2022.
+As a result, net assets per share increased by ¥47.69, net income per share increased by ¥476.79, and fully diluted net income per share increased by ¥474.42, respectively, for the fiscal year ended March 31, 2022.
+For these effects, the numbers before the stock split are presented.